 One option is a Roomba vacuum.
 A robot vacuum, that vacuums THE WHOLE HOUSE at night while you are sleeping.
 That is a beautiful thing!
 I would love to wake up to a crumb free house every morning and I don’t know another mom who wouldn’t want to!

-Another amazing time saver is the this Instant Pot Pressure cooker.
+Another amazing time saver is the Instant Pot Pressure cooker.
 It’s like a crock pot, but amazingly fast and even more nutritious.
-I know several moms who have this and say it has made a huge difference in their dinner prep!
+If the mom in your life doesn’t have one, she will love this!
 Pressure cooking cuts down traditional cooking times by up to 70 percent and is more nutritious because you use less liquid and have fewer vitamins and minerals leaching out.
 Meats, chilis, soups even rice and oatmeal are done in minutes instead of hours!
-Don’t forget a cookbook like this The Instant Pot Cookbook one to go with it, I’ve heard there is a learning curve and this official cookbook helps you to understand how it works much more quickly.
+Don’t forget a cookbook like this The Instant Pot Cookbook one to go with it.
+There is a bit of a learning curve (it’s intimidating!) and this official cookbook helps you to understand how it works much more quickly.

 I also love the idea of help in the meal planning department.
 The Six Sisters’ menu plans are affordable, come with shopping lists and would be an amazing gift for a busy mom.
 I’ve made several recipes from their site and they are seriously delicious!
 They have options for large and small families as well as a gluten-free menu plan.